ormsbee/ormsbee.github.io/_posts/2015-11-15-why-i-love-kafkas-design.md

 date:   2015-11-15 00:00:00
 ---

-Many developers revere the interface.
-As long as you build the right abstractions, they believe, how you actually store the data is an implementation detail that can be fixed up later.
+We are taught to revere the interface.
+As long as you build the right abstractions, we're told, how you actually store the data is an implementation detail that can be fixed up later.
 Just make a clean API that has a clear division of responsibilities, and you will be fine.
 I've heard this time and time again, particularly in reference to initial implementations of APIs that